-- 1. If you are using the standard rule setup in Apple Mail, you can skip this step.
+- 1. If you are using the Mail extension or the Mail plug-in with the standard rule, you can skip to Step 2.
 Otherwise, if you are longtime SpamSieve user, we recommend following the Setting the Junk Mailbox in Apple Mail instructions. - 2.
 Download the Apple Mail Remote Training script file and put it in the folder: